just-buildsystem/justbuild/share/man/just-lock-config.5.md

    Git repository does not have a repository configuration or should be imported as-is, without dependencies.
 This entry is optional.

+ - *`"pragma"`* has as value a JSON object.
+If `"as plain"` evaluates to `true`, if a pragma object with key `"special"` is provided, it will unconditionally be forwarded to the `"pragma"` object of the repository being imported for this source.
+This entry is optional.

  - *`"config"`* has a string value defining the relative path of the foreign repository configuration file to be considered from the Git repository.
 This entry is optional.
 If not provided and the `"as plain"` field does not